dingchenwei/pyhdbtools/README.md

 		Generates json.config and exits

 	-q, --scrape-queue
 		fetches featuredqueue.html from hdbits.org and updates watchlist.
 Requires valid cookie set.
-Use at own risk.
+Will likely get you banned.
+Use --update-featured instead.

 	-t, -torrentid ######
 		Download .torrent file of the matching id

 	-u, --update-featured filename.html
 		Processes the "Featured Torrents Queue"	page from hdbits and adds them to a watchlist.
 Local files only.
-Does not accept URLs to not break rule prohibiting site scraping.
+Does not accept URLs avoid breaking rule prohibiting site scraping.

 	--version
 		Shows version number